Published January 15, 2025

 How to Add Captions Using a Browser-Based Tool

-You do not need expensive software to add captions to your LinkedIn videos.
-A free browser-based caption tool like Clipsy makes the process fast and straightforward.
-Here is how to do it:
+You don't need expensive software to add captions to your LinkedIn videos.
+A caption tool like Clipsy makes the process fast and straightforward:

 - Open the tool in your browser.
-Navigate to the caption tool.
-There is no software to download and no account to create.
+There's no software to download and no account to create.

 - Upload your video.
 Drag and drop your video file or use the file picker.
 Most common formats like MP4 and MOV are supported.